Regeneration + The Holy Spirit

 God graciously gives salvation to those who repent and believe.
 It is His action in our lives that makes the difference.
 He transfers us from the dominion of darkness into the kingdom of His son, He adopts us as His children and the Spirit himself bears witness to this new identity.

-The work of saving is entirely God’s and this is why we can boldly preach ‘that we are saved by grace through faith alone and not by our works’.
+The work of saving is entirely God’s and this is why we can confidently preach ‘that we are saved by grace through faith alone and not by our works’.
 Grace is what saves, faith is the instrument through which it is effected.

 This is vitally important because when we believe our faith is what saves us*, we begin to measure our faith (and others’) by the intensity of it (or the lack thereof).
 We being to think of faith as a single act, rather than a life of orientation.